 HRP: HRPs are employer-funded, tax-advantaged employer health benefit plans used to reimburse eligible employees for individual health insurance premiums and preventive care.
 HRPs are specifically designed to comply with new Affordable Care Act rules and regulations.
 HRPs are a type of total-replacement ABHPs.
 This type of approach is also referred to as a "pure" defined contribution health plan or a premium reimbursement plan.

 HRA: HRAs are employer-funded, tax-advantaged employer health benefit plans used to reimburse employees for eligible medical expenses.
-With an “Integrated HRA,” the HRA is paired with a high deductible health insurance plan to reimburse employees for their deductible expenses.
-With a “Stand-alone HRA,” the HRA is a total-replacement ABHP and is used to reimburse employees for eligible individual health insurance premiums and medical expenses.
+With a group coverage HRA, the HRA is paired with a high deductible health insurance plan to reimburse employees for their deductible expenses.
+With a stand-alone HRA, the HRA is a total-replacement ABHP and is used to reimburse employees for eligible individual health insurance premiums and medical expenses.

-As of 2014, however, health reform has placed limitations on the use of Stand-alone HRAs for most employers.
-Types of stand-alone HRAs that are compliant under health reform include Retiree HRAs and One-Person Stand-alone HRAs.
+As of 2014, however, health reform has placed limitations on the use of stand-alone HRAs for most employers.
+Types of stand-alone HRAs that are compliant under health reform include retiree HRAs, one-Person Stand-alone HRAs, and qualified small employer HRAs (QSEHRAs).

 HRP vs. HRA Side-by-Side Comparison